jeremiah-k/mmrelay-wiki/Plugin-Development-Guide.md

             if message == "!hello":
                 meshtastic_client = connect_meshtastic()

-                # Respond with a greeting
+                # Respond with a greeting - automatically queued and rate-limited
                 meshtastic_client.sendText(text="Hello from Meshtastic!", channelIndex=0)
                 return True  # Indicate that we handled the message return False  # Indicate that we did not handle the message